-School Direct is available in primary and secondary schools across England and programmes generally last for one year.
-Some schools may offer training on a part-time basis; you should contact your chosen school to discuss this.
+School Direct is available in primary and secondary schools across England with programmes generally lasting for 1 year.
+Some schools may offer training on a part-time basis; therefore, you should contact your chosen school to discuss the options.
 Successful completion of a School Direct course will lead to the award of qualified teacher status (QTS).
 School Direct programmes may also include a postgraduate certificate in education (PGCE) including credits at Masters level.

 In order to help tailor training to your skills and experience, there are two separate School Direct training options:

 Both postgraduate and undergraduate teacher training courses are available at universities and colleges throughout the UK.
 Canterbury Christ Church University, the University of Brighton, the University of Greenwich and several other universities work closely with Kent based schools to deliver their teacher training programmes.
 See here or university websites for further guidance.

 If you have a degree and wish to train as a primary or secondary school teacher, then this route may be suitable.
 A PGCE is a 1 year course leading to QTS and focuses on developing your teaching skills and underpinning your knowledge.
 The PGCE involves lectures, seminars and other taught sessions in a university setting, including teaching placements in schools.
 Dedicated subject knowledge enhancement courses are also available in some secondary subjects should your degree not closely align with the subject you wish to teach.